This post contains affiliate links.

 This mango spinach smoothie uses simple, whole-food ingredients that blend into a creamy, nutrient-rich drink.

-• Baby spinach: Mild leafy greens that add iron, fiber, and vitamins without tasting green.
+• Baby spinach: Mild leafy green vegetable that adds iron, fiber, and vitamins without tasting green.

 • Coconut water: A hydrating base that supports electrolyte balance.